VadimEst/CNC-Simulator-Docs/docs/user/functionality.md

 ### Import Program Button

-To import an existing program, you can click the 'Import Program' Button.
+To import an existing program, press the 'Import Program' Button.
 A file chooser will appear and you can browse to your program file.
 It is mandatory the file to be a .json file.
 The standard directory is your documents folder for quick access.
 A dialog will appear on selecting a none .json file.

 ### Start Program Button